 - The American History Museum and Art Museum has seasonal exhibitions and exhibits that include American military miniatures and firearms.
 The Heritage Collections includes an impressive antique hand carved carousel.
 Learn More

 - Explore Plymouth, MA: So much to do and so little time as they say.
 If you plan a day trip to Plymouth you can fit in whale watching, or deep-sea fishing, or perhaps relax on a harbor cruise.
-If you prefer to be land bound then perhaps a bit of history is appealing where you travel back in time by visiting Plymouth Plantation and Mayflower II.
+If you prefer to be land bound then perhaps discovering a bit of history – where you travel back in time – by visiting Plymouth Plantation and Mayflower II.

 - Whale Watching: You do not have to travel out to the tip of Cape Cod, Provincetown, to see whales.
 You can choose from Provincetown or Hyannis or Plymouth.
 Each offers daily trips where you cruise for about 3 ½ to 4 hours and listen to commentary by a knowledgeable naturalist.